strongloop/strongloop.com2/_posts/2018-02-08-moving-examples-to-monorepo.md

   - LoopBack
 ---

-Example projects: at one side, they are useful learning material that show individual features in a full runnable application, making it easy to further tweak and play with the code.
-On the other hand, they quickly become a maintenance burden: as the framework evolves, the example projects need updates to stay up to date with the latest conventions and best practices.
+We often face a dilemma around example projects.
+They are useful learning resources that demonstrate individual features in a runnable application and make it easy to tweak and play with the code.
+But on the other hand, they can quickly become a maintenance burden as the framework evolves and significant ongoing efforts are needed to keep these examples up to date with the latest APIs, conventions, and best practices.

-In the past, we have been bitten by this ourselves too.
 Our CLI tooling makes it so easy to quickly create a new project, we did not resist the temptation and ended up with about 18 example projects.
 To update them, one has to open 18 pull requests - that's a lot of tedious work!

 When work on LoopBack 4 (a.k.a Next) started, maintenance of example projects was off the radar.
 There was too much more important work in other areas; from